Three Simple Rules for How to Succeed in High School

 If you spend just a couple minutes each day getting organized, your teacher will notice, and you will receive positive attention.
 Teachers appreciate it when students take time to keep their class materials in order.
 Getting that positive connection with your teacher is one essential key to succeeding in high school.

-Be Present Physically and Mentally
+Be Present Mentally

 Paying attention means that you can: